 This book dissects the crime, utilizing a broader range of historical sources – British, Chinese, Canadian, Italian, and American.

 The context of Pamela Werner’s death and its investigation are examined.

-The many suspects to the murder, including names both old and new, men whose lives intersected with that of the victim, are scrutinised, and their characters and motivations put under the spotlight.
+The many suspects to the murder, including names both old and new, men whose lives intersected with that of the victim, are scrutinized, and their characters and motivations put under the spotlight.